EmpryoEmpryo.beta

 Cmd/Ctrl+KCommand palette

 Each tab chip shows its index, a running indicator, the model, the count of files edited, and the running cost.
 Double-click to rename, drag to reorder.
+A renamed tab keeps its name: the label is written into the session log, so it survives a reload, a reconnect, and a session restore — and the same name shows up when the TUI or a Hearth chat opens that session.

 The Primordial Deep